APyFloatArray

 - nancumsum(self, axis: int | None = None) APyFloatArray ¶

-Return the cumulative sum of the elements along a given axis treating NaN as 0.
+Return cumulative sum of elements along a given axis treating NaN as 0.

 - Parameters: